KiwifruitDev/arkham-revived/README.md

 Players will automatically unlock Steam achievements when playing a match or prestiging, be careful.

-The default json file provides all unlocks, max xp, and tutorial completion.
+The default json file skips tutorials and starts players at level 1 with all redemptions.

-Ideally, this file should be kept persistent for players so their progress is saved.

-However, there isn't a good way to identify players, so players will always be reset.
-See below.

 ### Database

-The server uses a SQLite database to store user information.
+The server uses a SQLite database under `database.db` to store user information.

-Users are currently saved per-session.
-Next time they log in, they will lose their progress.

-On server restart, the database will be wiped.
-This is because player save data is not persistent yet.
+Users are identified by their UUID, linked IP address, and Steam ID.

+Only authenticated users are saved to the database.

 ### Matchmaking